Welcome to today's edition of the Rush 24-7 podcast.

 Back, however, to Fox News.

-Last night special report, the correspondent Adam Housley interviewing the special operator, unidentified, face blacked out, voice altered for the interview to protect his identity.
+Last night, special report, the correspondent Adam Housley interviewing the special operator, unidentified, face blacked out, voice altered for the interview to protect his identity.

-He's a whistleblower, and he is scared, maybe alarmed that he could be targeted if his identity were known.
+He's a whistleblower and he is scared, maybe alarmed that he could be targeted if his identity were known.

-After the special operator, responding to Housley, who'd claimed that we know who the mastermind is, and he's still in Libya and he's still walking around free.
+After the special operator responding to Housley, who'd claimed that we know who the mastermind is, and he's still in Libya, and he's still walking around free, special operator said, well, we didn't want to upset anybody.

-If Ambassador Stevens'family knew that we were sitting on information about the people that killed their son, we couldn't look them in the face as a government.
+If Ambassador Stevens' family knew that we were sitting on information about the people that killed their son, we couldn't look them in the face as a government.

-Not only terrorists involved with the specific events of 9 11 and Ambassador Stevens' death, but terrorists who are feeding other regions, including Europe, that eventually could affect our national security in the short term.
+And the special operator then had this to say: We have all the capability, all the training, all the capacity to kill and capture not only terrorists involved with the specific events of 9-11 and Ambassador Stevens' death, but terrorists who are feeding other regions, including Europe, that eventually could affect our national security in the short term.

-We're not talking midterm or long term.
+And we're not talking midterm or long term.

 This is a short term.

-The community is pretty frustrated.
+The community is pretty frustrating.

 Oh, absolutely.